ldirer/assert_test_runner/readme.md

         assert add(a, b) == result
     AssertionError

---> Not the most helpful stacktrace.
-What is a?
-What is b?
+This is not the most helpful stacktrace.
+What is `a`?
+What is `b`?
 Why did our test fail?

 It's really hard to figure what has gone wrong without running the test again (and adding print statements/breakpoints).